chw1207/HDalitzEle/misc/DiPhoHLTEff/README.md

     root -l -b -q 'runMergeTnpNtuples.C("unseed")' # merge ntuples for unseeded leg
    ```

-3. Use Tag-and-Probe technic to measure the the efficiencies and scale factors
+3. Use Tag-and-Probe technic to measure the efficiencies and scale factors
     - [Modified egm_tnp_analysis](https://github.com/chw1207/egm_tnp_analysis): please follow the instruction of this repository to perform the measurements.